 Also, even when unplugged, Pria continues to work through a battery back-up — which, given it's designed to deliver medication, is mostly a plus.
 The battery actually works for about six hours.
 But that also makes the only real options to turn off Pria located in the app, and there you need to press the Power Off button under settings, or ask Pria itself to Power off.

 Pria is $749.99 plus an annual subscription of $99 a year or $9.99 a month.
 But the company is offering the device for just $699.99 plus a free six-month subscription.
+Be aware however that if you want to cancel this subscription, you must be able to get into the app.

 You can cycle through different settings from the Pria device itselfGearBrain